Sggin1/ib_insync_docs/ib.md

 Return dataclass values as tuple.
 This is a non-recursive variant of dataclasses.astuple.
 Return type
 tuple

 update(*srcObjs, **kwargs)
 Update fields of the given dataclass object from zero or more dataclass source objects and/or from keyword arguments.
 Return type
 object

-class ib_insync.order.TimeCondition(condType: int = 3, conjunction: str = 'a', isMore: bool = True, time:
+#### class ib_insync.order.TimeCondition(condType: int = 3, conjunction: str = 'a', isMore: bool = True, time:
 str = '')
 condType: int = 3
 conjunction: str = 'a'
 isMore: bool = True
 time: str = ''

 dict()
 Return dataclass values as dict.
 This is a non-recursive variant of dataclasses.asdict.
 Return type
 dict

 nonDefaults()
 For a dataclass instance get the fields that are different from the default values and return as dict.
 Return type
 dict

 tuple()
 Return dataclass values as tuple.
 This is a non-recursive variant of dataclasses.astuple.
 Return type
 tuple

 update(*srcObjs, **kwargs)
 Update fields of the given dataclass object from zero or more dataclass source objects and/or from keyword arguments.
 Return type
 object

-class ib_insync.order.MarginCondition(condType: int = 4, conjunction: str = 'a', isMore: bool = True,
+#### class ib_insync.order.MarginCondition(condType: int = 4, conjunction: str = 'a', isMore: bool = True,
 percent: int = 0)
 condType: int = 4
 conjunction: str = 'a'
 isMore: bool = True
 percent: int = 0

 dict()
 Return dataclass values as dict.
 This is a non-recursive variant of dataclasses.asdict.
 Return type
 dict

 nonDefaults()
 For a dataclass instance get the fields that are different from the default values and return as dict.
 Return type
 dict
 tuple()
 Return dataclass values as tuple.
 This is a non-recursive variant of dataclasses.astuple.
 Return type
 tuple

 update(*srcObjs, **kwargs)
 Update fields of the given dataclass object from zero or more dataclass source objects and/or from keyword arguments.
 Return type
 object

-class ib_insync.order.ExecutionCondition(condType: int = 5, conjunction: str = 'a', secType: str = '',
+#### class ib_insync.order.ExecutionCondition(condType: int = 5, conjunction: str = 'a', secType: str = '',
 exch: str = '', symbol: str = '')
 condType: int = 5
 conjunction: str = 'a'
 secType: str = ''
 exch: str = ''
 symbol: str = ''

 dict()
 Return dataclass values as dict.
 This is a non-recursive variant of dataclasses.asdict.
 Return type
 dict

 nonDefaults()
 For a dataclass instance get the fields that are different from the default values and return as dict.
 Return type
 dict

 tuple()
 Return dataclass values as tuple.
 This is a non-recursive variant of dataclasses.astuple.
 Return type
 tuple

 update(*srcObjs, **kwargs)
 Update fields of the given dataclass object from zero or more dataclass source objects and/or from keyword arguments.
 Return type
 object

-class ib_insync.order.VolumeCondition(condType: int = 6, conjunction: str = 'a', isMore: bool = True,
+#### class ib_insync.order.VolumeCondition(condType: int = 6, conjunction: str = 'a', isMore: bool = True,
 volume: int = 0, conId: int = 0, exch: str = '')
 condType: int = 6
 conjunction: str = 'a'